snowflake1201/LeetCode/README.md

 876-Use fast slow pointer.
 878-Remove node.
 328-Separate linklist to odd and even.
+19-Use two ptr to count from the end of linklist.
 ## Sorting:
 69-Use Binary search to achieve sqrt(x).
 ## Heap: